 - 1. Being sentenced in Criminal Offence

 - -None-

 - 2. Being sentenced for an Absolute Receivership

-- -None-
+- None-

 - 3. Being sentenced to be Bankrupt

 - None-

 Punishment Record During the Past 5 Years Related to the Commission of Offences under the Provisions of the Securities and Exchange Act B.E.
-2535
+2535 or Derivatives Act B.E.
+2546 in the Following Cases:

-- 1. Act in bad faith or with gross negligence. - -None- - Disclosure or providing the information or a false statement which may be misled, or concealing facts which should have been stated in materiality that may affect on the decisionmaking to shareholders, investors, or related persons. - -None- - Unfair practices or taking advantage of investors in the trading of securities or derivatives, or being or having been participated in or supported such act. - -None-
+- 1. Act in bad faith or with gross negligence. - -None- - Disclosure or providing the information or a false statement which may be misled, or concealing facts which should have been stated in materiality that may affect on the decision-making to shareholders, investors, or related persons. - -None- - Unfair practices or taking advantage of investors in the trading of securities or derivatives, or being or having been participated in or supported such act. - -None-

-9. Mr. Manin Inprom
+8. Mr. Manin Inprom

 Vice President

 Management

 - Manufacturing Division

-Age 48 years
+Age 49 years